 Be careful about the potential side effects the juice may cause.
 If you are generally healthy, including aloe vera juice in your regular routine can help.
 Make sure you consult your doctor before consuming aloe vera juice.

 Which of the two is better – colored or decolorized aloe vera juice?

-As per studies, purified and decolorized aloe vera juice is the better option.
-Unpurified or colored aloe vera juice contains anthraquinone, which can cause side effects.
+Purified and decolorized aloe vera juice could be the better option.
+Unpurified or colored aloe vera juice contains anthraquinones, which may cause side effects.
 Hence, while shopping, check for the following statements on the label:

 What is the pH of aloe vera juice?